How to Get a Pardon in Oklahoma

 The Bottom Line

-The pardon process is very complicated, and a small mistake could prevent you from having your application heard or could lead to an outright denial.
+Learning how to get a pardon in Oklahoma can be complicated, and a small mistake could prevent you from having your application heard or could lead to an outright denial.
 While this doesn’t prevent you from being eligible in the future, it does slow down your path to a pardon.
-We highly recommend finding an attorney to help guide you through this process, and we would be happy to provide a free consultation to determine if a pardon is the right thing for you.
+We highly recommend finding an attorney to help guide you through this process.
+We would be happy to provide a free consultation to determine if a pardon is right for you.